-If you have any questions about your oral health call our dentist at 513-712-1014 as soon as an oral health problem arises.
+If you have any questions or concerns about your oral health, call our office at 513-712-1014.
 At Cincinnati Dental Services West Chester we believe that taking care of your oral health is an investment in your overall health.

 Cold Sore Treatment